 It takes all of the information that flows in and uses it to create a 3D virtual model of the finished project, making it much more tangible to work with.

-BIM means planners face fewer problems because it offers ‘clash detection’ - this means it highlights possible pain points in the design or functionality of the virtual construction, so offering solutions before the problems have a chance to materialize in bricks and mortar.
+BIM means planners face fewer problems because it offers ‘clash detection’ - this means it highlights possible pain points in the design or functionality of the virtual construction, so offering solutions before the problems have a chance to materialise in bricks and mortar.

 A digital software solution also helps planners in their oversight of the job once work on-site has begun.
 The accumulation of data through inspections gives them greater control over workflows and makes tracking costs easier.